 If you arrive at your destination but your bag is delayed by at least 6 hours, you can also be reimbursed up to $100 per day for 5 days for essential purchases like toiletries and clothes.
 In the unfortunate event that your bags are lost, whether checked or carry-on, you can count on $3,000 in coverage per passenger.

-Hot Tip: Check out some of the best ways to redeem your Marriott Rewards points for award stays!
+Hot Tip: Check out some of the best ways to redeem your Marriott s points for award stays!

-The elite night credits that you’ll receive each year with the card make earning the valuable Gold elite status much easier.
-In fact, the ability to spend your way to Gold elite status with the business version of this card can make it a breeze for some business owners.
+The elite night credits that you’ll receive each year with the card make earning the valuable Platinum elite status much easier.

 With one (or both) of these cards in hand, you’ll be ready to earn some fantastic award travel!